ddp-danilo/gitignore-python-script/README.md

 # gitignore-python-script
-This python script is used to quickly add files to .gitignore.
+This python script is used to quickly write filenames and foldernames to the current folder .gitignore.
+Needs Python.
+Usage: On the terminal type(python quickignore.py [filenames]...)